-Infant mortality, or the death of a child within one year of birth, is a serious public health issue in Allegheny County, the state of Pennsylvania, and the US.
+Infant mortality, or the death of a child within one year of birth, is a serious public health issue in Allegheny County, the Commonwealth of Pennsylvania and the United States.
 The purpose of this linked infant mortality report is to assess the associations between both pregnant person and infant characteristics and infant mortality rate (IMR).

 Significant disparities in IMR persist.
-The Allegheny County 5-year IMR for Black infants was 14.1 compared to 3.7 for White infants, meaning Black infants in Allegheny County were almost four times more likely than White infants to die before their first birthday.
-The Pennsylvania state 5-year IMR for Black infants was 13.4 while for White infants it was 4.7.
-Nationally, the IMR for Black infants was 10.6 compared to 4.5 for White infants as of 2019.
-The disparity seen in IMR between Black and White infants in Allegheny County is greater than the disparity seen at the state and the national level.
+The Allegheny County five-year IMR for Black infants was 14.1 compared to 3.7 for White infants, meaning Black infants were almost four times more likely than White infants to die before their first birthday.
+The Pennsylvania five-year IMR for Black infants was 13.4, while for White infants it was 4.7.
+Nationally, the IMR for Black infants was 10.6 compared to 4.5 for White infants, as of 2019.
+The disparity seen in IMR between Black and White infants in Allegheny County is greater than the disparity seen at the state and the national levels.

 While the disparity in infant mortality is complex and influenced by social, environmental, and institutional factors, the purpose of this report is to examine how risk factors and characteristics among pregnant people and infants are associated with IMR.
-We can also compare this report to previous 5-year linked infant mortality reports that ACHD has produced to see how IMRs have changed over time.
+We can also compare this report to previous five-year linked infant mortality reports that the Allegheny County Health Department (ACHD) has produced to see how IMRs have changed over time.
 We aggregate five years of data for these reports because there are low numbers of infant deaths in individual years, so the combined data leads to more reliable rates.
 In Allegheny County from 2015 to 2019, there were 65,268 births and 394 infant deaths.
 This report analyzes the 372 infant deaths that had a corresponding birth certificate.